fsprojects/Paket/docs/content/Dependencies_file.md

 <div id="version-constraints"></div>
 ### Version constraints

 One key feature of Paket is that it separates the definition of dependencies from the actual resolution.
-NuGet does both using `packages.config` where both package IDs and their respective pinned version are listed.
+NuGet stores resolution information in `packages.config` where both package IDs and their respective pinned version are listed.

 With Paket you do not need to pin specific versions (although you can).
 Paket allows you to leverage [semantic versioning](http://semver.org) and define version constraints in a very flexible manner.